Print of the Basilica of Santa Maria Maggiore from the 18th century

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, notably the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolve into pseudo-classicism, Renaissance, and Baroque styles.

-Original Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the late 18th to early 19th centuries.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese *barocco*—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese barocco—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Attributes / Details